-Virtual Brown Bag lunch: How do virtual teams create the ‘water cooler’ chat? has been added to Bookmarks.
+Virtual Brown Bag lunch: How do virtual teams create the ‘water cooler’ chat? has been saved

 Virtual Brown Bag lunch: How do virtual teams create the ‘water cooler’ chat?